Rhus aromatica: Taxonomy

+Fragrant sumac has trifoliate leaves that resemble those of the related poison ivy (Toxicodendron radicans) and poison oak (Toxicodendron pubescens).
+However, both poison ivy and poison oak have central leaflet with a leaflet stem, or petiolule, whereas fragrant sumac's does not.

+Distribution and habitat

 Fragrant sumac is common along the forested eastern margins of the Great Plains and in open or otherwise disturbed sites on the margins of the Gulf Coast prairie.
 It grows at a range of sites including open rocky woodlands, valley bottoms, lower rocky slopes, and roadsides.
-It is not widely used for landscape plantings but is often used as a ground cover, especially on banks.
+It is not widely used for landscape plantings but can be used as a ground cover, especially on banks.
 The plant's colorful fall foliage is its main ornamental feature.

-The plant grows in full deep shade to full sun and well-drained soils slightly acid to well alkaline with a pH range of about 6.0 to 8.5.
+The plant grows in deep shade to full sun and well-drained slightly acid soils to well-drained alkaline with a pH range of about 6.0 to 8.5.
 It has a shallow, fibrous root system and is easily transplanted.
 Some of its branches can trail upon the ground and develop roots.
 The plant can ground sucker to form a colony.
+Developed thickets provide cover for small mammals and birds.

+Rhizomes and roots in the soil allow R. aromatica to sprout following fire events.

+Common diseases and pests

+Fragrant sumac has no major diseases or pests.
+It has been known to be affected by leaf spots, rust, aphids, scale, and mites.
+Nipple galls are a somewhat common problem affecting foliage appearance, but damage is cosmetic.
+Cultivars of fragrant sumac, such as Konza, have been found to be resistant to leaf rust and insect damage.

+Uses

+Historically, Native American tribes have used fragrant sumac to treat health problems and various illnesses.
+The ripe berries were made into a tart drink.
+In addition to this, the leaves and bark were used in leather making due to their high tannin content.
+To create a smoking mixture, the leaves were combined with tobacco.

+R. aromatica can be used to stabilize soil and prevent erosion on embankments or hard-to-cover areas.

+A study showed strong antiviral activity against two types of herpes in vitro using aqueous extractions of R. aromatica.

 Conservation status in the United States

-It is listed as of special concern and believed extirpated in Connecticut.
+Rhus aromatica is listed as of special concern and believed extirpated in Connecticut.
 However, this status applies only to native populations.
 In Washington, Connecticut, and New Hampshire it is considered introduced.
+Globally, fragrant sumac is listed as G5 or secure.